aash735/anonytalk-backend/README.md

 AnonyTalk is a real-time anonymous chat application with a visually appealing frontend and a backend built using Node.js, Express, MongoDB, and Socket.IO.

-The app supports emoji reactions, typing indicators, online user count, themes, and milestone/confetti notifications.
+The app supports:

+💬 Real-time chat

+🎨 Anonymous usernames with random colors

+⌨️ Typing indicators & online user count

+😄 Emoji picker & message reactions

+🎉 Confetti & milestone notifications

+🌗 Light & Dark themes

+🔔 Audio notifications (send, receive, milestone)

 The backend is deployed on Render, making it accessible anywhere without running locally.

-Table of Contents
+📑 Table of Contents

 Features